 Ways you can do this are picking up more hours at work, getting another part time or weekend job, starting a side hustle, selling items you no longer need or use, starting a blog, getting another job with a higher salary or asking for a raise, create a product to sell, busk, become a mystery shopper, or rent out your car or a room in your house.

 When you do find a way to earn extra money that works for you – SAVE THE EXTRA.

 8. Automate your savings accounts.

 This has helped me HUGELY.
-Create a goal – For me it was to pay as much of my school fees off as possible while I was working in a city for 5 months.
+Create a goal – For me it was to pay as much of my university fees off as possible while I was working in a city for 5 months.
 In my bank I could set up whether I wanted to save 10% 20% or 30% each week via automatic transfers.
 Save as much as you can afford.
 If you want to put away even 40% or 50% you can start up a second savings account so it remains automatic, then you don’t have to think about it or touch it.